Right to Buy and Right to Acquire

 The Right to Acquire scheme allows housing association customers to buy their current home at a discount.
 You can apply to buy your home if you’ve held an assured tenancy with us, in your own name, for three years or more.

-Discounts for this scheme are set by the Government and are between £9,000 and £16 ,000 depending on where you live.
+Discounts for this scheme are set by the Government and are between £9,000 and £16, 000 depending on where you live.

 Example

-If you live in a three-bedroom house in Chelmsford valued at £350,000 and you qualify to receive the maximum discount of £16,000 you would pay £334,000 for your home.
+If you live in a three-bedroom house in Chelmsford valued at £350,000 and you qualify to receive the maximum discount of £16,000, you’d pay £334,000 for your home.

 You can visit the GOV.UK website to find out the discounts in your area.
 Your discount might be reduced if you’ve used Right to Acquire or Right to Buy before.